saplo/saplo4java-2.0/README.md

     ClientProxy proxy = new ClientProxy("host", 8080, "username", "password");
     SaploClient client = new SaploClient("API_KEY","SECRET_KEY", proxy);

-    // Create a manager to work with Collections SaploCollectionManager collectionMgr = new SaploCollectionManager(client);
+    // Get a manager to work with Collections SaploCollectionManager collectionMgr = client.getCollectionManager();
+    // alternatively: SaploCollectionManager collectionMgr = new SaploCollectionManager(client);

     // Create a new collection and store it in the API SaploCollection myCollection = new SaploCollection("My Collection Name", Language.en);